 Han Xuanyuan

-Before returning to AI research, I spent four years in high frequency trading, most of it as a quantitative researcher at Tower Research and DRW, building statistical models of the financial markets and the production systems that traded on them.
+Before working on safety, I spent four years in high frequency trading, most of it as a quantitative researcher at Tower Research and DRW, where I built predictive models and the production systems that traded on them.

-I obtained my Bachelor's and Master's in Computer Science from the University of Cambridge, where I worked with Pietro Liò on graph neural networks, graduating with First Class Honours and Distinction.
+My Bachelor's and Master's are in Computer Science, from the University of Cambridge, where I worked with Pietro Liò on graph neural networks.

 I grew up in the Netherlands and Wales.
 When I'm not working, I'm usually lifting weights or playing video games.